Ecuadorian–Peruvian territorial dispute: The Pedemonte-Mosquera Protocol

 Ecuador and Colombia maintain that the Pedemonte-Mosquera Protocol was signed in Lima on August 11, 1830, by Peru and Gran Colombia as a result of the Battle of Portete de Tarqui.
 The protocol settled the eastern section of the disputed border from the Andes Mountains to Brazil by making the Marañón River and Amazon River the new border between the two republics.
-The protocol settled the western section of the border from the Andes Mountains to the Atlantic Ocean by making the Macará river and the Tumbes river the new boundary.
+The protocol settled the western section of the border from the Andes Mountains to the Pacific Ocean by making the Macará river and the Tumbes river the new boundary.
 However, it left the status of a small area in the Andes Mountains named Jaén de Bracamoros in dispute.
 It was decided by Pedemonte and Mosquera that on a later date, either the Chinchipe River or the Huancabamba River would be chosen as the new boundary.

 Ecuador has used this protocol as primary legal support of its core claims throughout the history of the conflict.
 Peru has disputed the credibility and the existence of the Piedemonte-Mosquera protocol on several points: